Drama & Theatre BA (Hons) (with Foundation Year)UCAS Code: W411|Duration: 4 years|Full Time|Creative Campus|UCAS Campus Code: L46

 Your second year invites you to investigate the key areas of drama production today: traditional theatre work, applied theatre practices and contemporary performance.
 Your lecturers, who publish and practice in these areas, will guide you through the exciting opportunities offered to artists within these areas as well as equipping you with the diverse backgrounds and rich histories of these practices.
 You also begin to investigate a ‘signature practice’ – meaning, you get to start thinking about what kind of theatre artist you would like to become in the third and final year of your degree.

 Advanced Studies in Drama & Theatre

-In your final year, you will complete an individual research project with specialised supervision from within the School.
-Technique-focused classes will develop your skills in movement and ensemble.
-You will specialise in two of the programme’s signature practices.
-For example, you can choose to set up a theatre company and deliver a drama programme within the community, create a piece of contemporary multimedia performance, or adapt a classical play for new audiences.
-You can also opt to direct a play with a cast of first year students, work intensively towards the public rehearsal of a scene from classic drama, or create a solo spoken-word storytelling show.
+Also in your final year, you will take technique-focused classes to hone your skills in movement and ensemble work.
+You can also opt to study directing with a cast of first year students, work intensively towards the public rehearsal of a scene from classic drama, or create a solo spoken-word storytelling show.